 - Alert creditors.
-Immediately contact all creditors to alert them to the theft, and place your accounts on fraud alert using one of these credit reporting agencies.
+Immediately contact all creditors to alert them to the theft and place your accounts on fraud alert at all three of the credit reporting agencies.

-- Report the theft to police.
-File a police report with local authorities.
+- Report the theft.
+File a police report with local authorities and the FTC.

 - Change all passwords on your online accounts.